codingneo/drools-rule-engine/README.md

 ##The 1st Draft

-1. Due to time contraint, User/Merchant records are simulated in a Stub class: https://github.com/ahhuisg/PSRuleEngine/blob/master/src/main/java/com/ps/dao/TestDBManagerStub.java
+1. Due to time contraint, User/Merchant records are simulated in a Stub class: src/main/java/com/ps/dao/TestDBManagerStub.java

-2. The Domain Objects are at https://github.com/ahhuisg/PSRuleEngine/blob/master/src/main/java/com/ps/entity
+2. The Domain Objects are at src/main/java/com/ps/entity

-3. The instruction of how to test the rules are at https://github.com/ahhuisg/PSRuleEngine/tree/master/test_cases
+3. The instruction of how to test the rules are at test_cases